hpc-carpentry/hpc-carpentry.github.io/_posts/2019-08-15-IDC-discussion-survey.md

 ## Main Findings:

 ### Hosts and co-hosts/notetakers
-- In 2019, 21 carpentries community members have hosted discussion sessions.
+- In 2019, 21 Carpentries community members have hosted discussion sessions.
 - A little over half of these (12) are volunteer.
 The others are Carpentries staff.
 - On average, we have 12 discussions per month, and 7 unique hosts per month.
 That means each host has to take 1-2 sessions per month.
 - Only about half of the discussion sessions have notetakers